shawshank666/shawshank666.github.io/_pages/about.md

 **Shilin Xiao**, Xiaoyu Ji, Chen Yan, Zhicong Zheng, Wenyuan Xu.
 In proceedings of the ACM Conference on Computer and Communications Security, CCS 2023 (CCF-A, Big4)

-We proposes the first privacy-enhanced microphone module (i.e., MicPro) that can produce anonymous audio recordings with bio metric information suppressed while preserving speech quality for human perception or linguistic content for speech recognition.
-MicPro transforms formants, which are distinct for each person due to the unique physiological structure of the vocal organs.
+We proposes the first privacy-enhanced microphone module (i.e., MicPro) that can produce anonymous audio recordings with biometric information suppressed while preserving speech quality for human perception or linguistic content for speech recognition.
+MicPro transforms formants, which are distinct for each person due to the unique physiological structure of the vocal organs, and formant transformations are done by modifying the linear spectrum frequencies (LSFs) provided by a popular codec (i.e., CELP) in low-latency communications.

 # 🎖 Honors and Awards